pvigier/pvigier.github.io-jekyll/_posts/2017-06-15-part1-computational-graphs.md

 First, I am going to present the architecture of the library.
 Then we are going to explain the code.

-There are three main classes that we are going to code in this part : the Node class, the Graph class and the OptimizationAlgorithm class.
+There are three main classes that we are going to code in this part: the Node class, the Graph class and the OptimizationAlgorithm class.

 The Node class contains most of the logic of the library.
 It's the hard part.